rhasspy/rhasspy/docs/tutorials.md

 client.loop_forever()
 ```

-You will need to the [paho-mqtt Python library](https://pypi.org/project/paho-mqtt/) installed by running `pip install paho-mqtt` (it's highly recommended you do this in a [virtual environment](https://docs.python.org/3/tutorial/venv.html)).
+You will need the [paho-mqtt Python library](https://pypi.org/project/paho-mqtt/), which is installed by running `pip install paho-mqtt` (it's highly recommended you do this in a [virtual environment](https://docs.python.org/3/tutorial/venv.html)).

 Now, you can run the skill in a separate terminal using `python3 simple-skill.py`
 You should see "Connected.
 Waiting for intents." printed to the terminal.